Jovylle Bermudez

 What I'd improve next

-1. Single observability layer — Umami covers the portfolio; d1g.uk, Playbase, and uft1 subdomains lack a unified dashboard.
+1. Single observability layer — Cloudflare Analytics covers jovylle.com and d1g.uk, but Playbase and the Hub blog lack a unified dashboard.
 I'd add consistent uptime checks and error logging across the ecosystem, not just the main site.

 Explore the ecosystem